SoftInstigate/restheart/security/README.md

 ### Configuration

-The Token Manager must be declared in the yml configuration file.
+The *Service* must be declared in the yml configuration file.
 Of course the implementation class must be in the java classpath.

 ```yml